 Japanese Kerria, Japanese Rose, Batchelor’s Buttons,

-The naturalised escape is scattered throughout the Country, but is more common in the South.
+The naturalised escape is scattered throughout the country, but

 It is a widespread ornamental shrub in gardens, parks and

 n discarded and where old gardens have returned to the wild.

-Jew's Mallowis a deciduous shrub, which grows to about 2m and
+Kerria is a deciduous shrub, which grows to about 2m and

 It reproduces by suckering and is frost hardy.